-The Chief Financial Officer, with the assistance of the CEO, the Chief Risk Officer and Sponsor resources, continuously evaluates and monitors the most effective management of capital, including issues of share equity or debt issuances to fund new strategic opportunities.
-Credit facilities are relied upon for provision of additional liquidity (or short-term capital relief) to the Company through credit revolvers and senior secured borrowing facilities, which have been negotiated by the Company and its Sponsors through established bank relationships.
+The Chief Financial Officer, with the assistance of the CEO, the Chief Risk Officer and Sponsor resources, continuously evaluate and monitor the most effective management of capital, including issuances of share equity or debt to fund new strategic opportunities.
+Credit facilities are relied upon for provision of additional liquidity (or short-term capital relief) to the Company through senior secured borrowing facilities, which have been negotiated by the Company and its Sponsors through established bank relationships.